ritual-net/infernet-container-starter/projects/torch-iris/container/README.md

 # Iris Classification via Torch

 In this example, we will serve a pre-trained model to classify iris flowers via Torch.
 The code for the model is located in our [simple-ml-models](https://github.com/ritual-net/simple-ml-models/tree/main/iris_classification) repository.

+Check out the full tutorial [here](https://learn.ritual.net/examples/running_a_torch_model).

-### Building the Container
+### Build the Container

-Simply run the following command to build the container.
+Simply run the following command to build the container:

 ```bash
 make build